-(3.1.2.7) Explanation of financial figures
+(3.1.2.5) % of total financial metric vulnerable to physical risks for this environmental issue

 Estimation of consequences with possible financial impact: For each significant risk across each climate threat and time horizon, possible consequences with financial impact for Canacol's operations and business were estimated.
 Probability of occurrence of climatic events leading to possible financial impacts: Following the risk analysis, climatic events with the highest probability of occurrence across defined time horizons were identified.
 This process factored in the specific vulnerability of each asset, evaluating its level of exposure to risks and considering the return times of extreme weather events.
 In addition, transition risks and opportunities were based on concrete facts.
 Identification of financial thresholds: Financial thresholds, delineating monetary limits where the risk magnitude shifts, were defined based on valuation scales for operational and financial risk levels.
-In Canacol's specific analysis, the financial impact: The economic valuation was calculated as a measure of financial impact in a specific formulation.
+In Canacol's specific analysis, the financial threshold was set using scales designed to assess financial risk levels.
+Calculation of the economic valuation of the risk or identification of arguments of possible financial impact: The economic valuation was calculated as a measure of financial impact in a specific formulation.
 In instances where there was insufficient information to identify variables for a formulation according to the outlined steps, arguments and data were presented to determine the potential financial consequences linked to the outcomes of the risk or the benefit of each opportunity.